harixth/wcc-distance-web/README.md

-# WccDistanceWeb
+# Geographic distance Calculator

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.
+It allows user to interact with UI that helps make calculation for geographic distance between two UK postcodes.

 ## Development server